Depending on who you ask, Glassdoor is either a gift or a curse.

 I happen to fall into the former category, but can totally understand why people dislike it.

-Because of this, I feel like most Glassdoor articles focus on cleaning up or "fixing" your negative company profile page.
-After all, it's common for companies to completely ignore Glassdoor all-together until anything bad pops up.
+In my opinion, most Glassdoor resources focus on being proactive about creating your profile, or cleaning up or "fixing" your negative company profile page.
+After all, it's common for companies to completely ignore Glassdoor altogether until anything bad pops up.

 OK, sure, one bad review may not be enough to spur action.
 But then a few more come through - and BAM!
 Full.
 On.
 Panic.

 At that point, things become urgent and reactionary.
-HR starts googling if it's possible to remove the reviews, marketing is brought in to strategize responses and managers are asked to consider which of their team members could go in and leave a good review - regardless of how thrilled said employees are to do so or how ethical it is.
+HR starts googling if it's possible to remove the reviews, marketing is brought in to strategize responses, and managers are asked to consider which of their team members could go in and leave a good review – regardless of how thrilled said employees are to do so or how ethical it is.